ibrahim-mohd/PPIS-MDPharma/README.md

 2. **Feature selection (Optional)**

    Plot the above features and apply thresholds to select features.
 It is best to keep total number of features less than 20.
 Note  this part is optional, it only outputs a figure so that one has an idea of what threshold to apply.
-If this part is skipped, the default thresholds are 35, 0.2 and 25 for H-bond donor/acceptor, hydrophobic/aromatic and negative/positive features.
+If this part is skipped, you can start with default thresholds are 35, 0.2 and 25 for H-bond donor/acceptor, hydrophobic/aromatic and negative/positive features for the next step.
 ```bash
 python 02_feature_selection_plot.py -p all_features.pkl -c $PWD/mol.gro -s $PWD/npt.tpr -acceptor_th 35 -donor_th 35 -dG_th 0.2 -ion_th 25
 ```